feldian15/GrinDorms/Written-Reports/sprint1-journal.md

 ### Notes on how to revise your testing procedure for the next user
 - We should slow down some and give a better description of the use case we are testing.
 Budhil was prone to go outside the use case because we had not made his goal clear.
 ### Describe changes to your prototype
-- We will add a flag option on the user reviews to allow users to flag any content they feel should be reviewed by admin.
+- We added a flag option on the user reviews to allow users to flag any content (false/inappropriate) they feel should be reviewed by admin.
 ### other changes your team decided to make from your own thoughts and ideas from the testing session
-- When linking an unreviewed room to a review page, we will ideally have the dorm room information propogated already.
+- When a room does not have any reviews yet, it provides a link to post a review for the room.
+When they are naviated to post the review, we will ideally have the dorm room information (cluster, building, floor, room number) propogated already.
 ### other things you added to your prototype, not necessarily based on the testing session
-- We will add an option for users to see all of their reviews and delete any they may have made a mistake on or do not wish to share anymore.
-We also will add a dorm and floor information panel on each respective screen to better highlight details of each.
+- We added an option for users to see all of their reviews and delete any they may have made a mistake on or do not wish to share anymore.
+We also added a dorm and floor information panel on each respective screen to better highlight details of each.
 ### Include one or more photos of your revised prototype where the difference between the original and revised version can be plainly seen
 [ADD PHOTOS OF REVIEWS WITH FLAG AND NAVIGATION BREADCRUMBS]